 Students will need to read or listen to the following books:

-You can access copies of these books from the local library, thiftbooks.com, amazon, etc. You can also listen to every single one in full on Youtube for free by typing in the name of the book and the words “read aloud” if you really can’t access the actual book.
+You can access copies of these books from the local library, thiftbooks.com, amazon, etc. You can also listen to most in full on Youtube for free by typing in the name of the book and the words “read aloud” if you really can’t access the actual book.
 Listening to the books is fine, but they still need to be able to read and write on grade level in order to complete the assignments.
 It is also extremely helpful to bring a copy of the book to class to complete the in-class projects.

 If you are certain your child is reading above grade level and want to have them read the more difficult books, that is fine.
 You need to let Ms. Kristin know this when enrolling.
 For example, you have a 3rd grader, but they are reading on a 5th grade level or higher, so you want them to read the 5th grade books, but work on a 3rd grade level for everything else in class, that’s not an issue at all.

-Explorer Fridays will focus on SEL, Science, Math, Geography, and socializing.
+Explorer Fridays will focus on SEL, Science, Math, Geography through Art, and socializing.
 Any child considered 3rd-5th grade is welcome.
 Some projects will include reading and writing on third grade level, so if your child is below third grade level please let me (Ms. Kristin) know when enrolling so they can be accommodated to the best of my ability.
-The day will consist of morning meetings/SEL, a science project, recess, lunch, a math game (adjusted for everyone’s level), and US Geography, where we will learn about a different US landmark and state every week.
+The day will consist of morning meetings/SEL, a science project, recess, lunch, a math game (adjusted for everyone’s level), and US/World Geography and architecture, which will have a different art project each week.
 We will also have some time for free play with friends built into the day.
-If we have time, we will be listening to a read aloud of The Care and Feeding of a Pet Black Hole from last semester, which has been a favorite part of the day and we can’t stand to not finish it.
+We will be finishing our read aloud of The Care and Feeding of a Pet Black Hole from last semester, which has been a favorite part of the day and we can’t stand to not finish it.
 If you are new this semester, I’d suggest listening to the audio book of it or reading it.
 It’s such a great book.
 When we finish that one, we will begin a new book.